henrikvtcodes/intellisnake/README.md

 IntelliSnake is a fun new version of the classic game Snake that comes with features such as:

 - 2P Multiplayer
-- an algorithmic opponent (not yet developed)
+- An AI Opponent
-- Chaos Mode
+- Sound Effects

+See below for different gamemodes!

+How to run:

 ## Gamemodes